 It’s not all good news.
 There are countless ICOs happening all the time, and the vast majority of new coins won’t get very far.
 Some are even outright scams or ICO pyramid schemes, where people simply hype up and start selling worthless tokens.

-If you want to get involved in an ICO, it’s important that you know exactly what you’re investing in, and that you make an informed decision.
+If you want to strike gold in an ICO, it’s important that you know exactly what you’re investing in, and that you make an informed decision.

 How to choose an ICO

-The best ICO to get involved with is one that you understand, can believe in and genuinely think will succeed.
+The best ICO to invest in is one that you understand, can believe in and genuinely think will succeed.

 Look for the professional coins that have clearly had a lot of work put into them, and avoid the shady “get rich quick” schemes.
 Here are a few tips:

 - Understand what the coin is meant to accomplish.
-It typically needs to fulfil a function in order to become valuable.
+It typically needs to fulfill a function in order to become valuable.

 - Look at the team behind it and what kind of experience they have.
 Avoid anonymous ICOs, and consider whether the team has the experience to successfully develop the coin.